Mustafa Kemal Atatürk: Western attire

-Beginning in the fall of 1925, Atatürk encouraged the Turks to wear modern European attire.
+Beginning in the fall of 1925, Mustafa Kemal encouraged the Turks to wear modern European attire.
 He was determined to force the abandonment of the sartorial traditions of the Middle East and finalize a series of dress reforms, which were originally started by Mahmud II.
 The fez was established by Sultan Mahmud II in 1826 as part of the Ottoman Empire's modernization effort.
 The Hat Law of 1925 introduced the use of Western-style hats instead of the fez.
-Atatürk first made the hat compulsory for civil servants.
+Mustafa Kemal first made the hat compulsory for civil servants.
 The guidelines for the proper dressing of students and state employees were passed during his lifetime; many civil servants adopted the hat willingly.
-In 1925, Atatürk wore a Panama hat during a public appearance in Kastamonu, one of the most conservative towns in Anatolia, to explain that the hat was the headgear of civilized nations.
+In 1925, Mustafa Kemal wore a Panama hat during a public appearance in Kastamonu, one of the most conservative towns in Anatolia, to explain that the hat was the headgear of civilized nations.
 The last part of reform on dress emphasized the need to wear modern Western suits with neckties as well as Fedora and Derby-style hats instead of antiquated religion-based clothing such as the veil and turban in the Law Relating to Prohibited Garments of 1934.

-Even though he personally promoted modern dress for women, Atatürk never made specific reference to women's clothing in the law, as he believed that women would adapt to the new clothing styles of their own free will.
+Even though he personally promoted modern dress for women, Mustafa Kemal never made specific reference to women's clothing in the law, as he believed that women would adapt to the new clothing styles of their own free will.
 He was frequently photographed on public business with his wife Lâtife Uşaklıgil, who covered her head in accordance with Islamic tradition.
 He was also frequently photographed on public business with women wearing modern Western clothes.
-But it was Atatürk's adopted daughters, Sabiha Gökçen and Afet İnan, who provided the real role model for the Turkish women of the future.
+But it was Mustafa Kemal's adopted daughters, Sabiha Gökçen and Afet İnan, who provided the real role model for the Turkish women of the future.
 He wrote: "The religious covering of women will not cause difficulty ...
 This simple style [of headcovering] is not in conflict with the morals and manners of our society."